Nonparametric Modern Hopfield Models: Experimental Studies

 \textbf{Multiple Instance Learning (MIL)} \cite{ilse2018attention,carbonneau2018multiple} is a variation of supervised learning where the training set consists of labeled bags, each containing multiple instances.
 The goal of MIL is to predict the bag labels based on the instances they contain, which makes it particularly useful in scenarios where labeling individual instances is difficult or impractical, but bag-level labels are available.
 Examples of such scenarios include medical imaging (where a bag could be an image, instances could be patches of the image, and the label could indicate the presence or absence of disease) and document classification (where a bag could be a document, instances could be the words or sentences in the document, and the label could indicate the topic or sentiment of the document). \end{claim1}

+In this experiment, we evaluate Dense Hopfield, Sparse Hopfield, and Top-$K$ Hopfield models on a Multiple Instance Learning (MIL) task using MNIST bags.
+This task is standard in modern Hopfield model literture \cite{ramsauer2020hopfield,hu2023SparseHopfield,santos2024sparse}.

-In this experiment, we designate one digit from MNIST as a negative signal, and the remaining digits as positive signals.
+\paragraph{Setup.} We designate one digit from MNIST as a negative signal, and the remaining digits as positive signals.
 The objective is to predict whether a given bag of instances (digits) contains the negative signal.
+We vary the memory size (number of instances per bag) to study how task difficulty affects each model’s performance and convergence.
 We vary the memory set size ($M$) from 5 to 100 and report the mean accuracy over 10 runs.
-We compare the performance of Dense Hopfield, Sparse Hopfield, Top-K Hopfield (with 20\%, 50\%, and 80\%), Random Feature Hopfield, Random Masked Hopfield and Linear Hopfield.
-We omit Window Hopfield for reasons mentioned earlier.
-The result can be found in \cref{fig:mil_mnist}.
-Additionally, we also conduct a convergence analysis in \cref{fig:conv} with bag size = 50.
-We plot the loss and accuracy curve on MNIST MIL training and test set.
+We compare the performance of Dense Hopfield, Sparse Hopfield, Top-K Hopfield (with 20\%, 50\%, and 80\%), Random Feature Hopfield, Random Masked Hopfield and Linear Hopfield models.
+We omit the Window Hopfield model for reasons mentioned earlier.

 \paragraph{Implementation Details.} We employ an embedding layer to project the flattened MNIST images into the hidden space, followed by a layer of layer normalization.
 Subsequently, we utilize the Hopfield Pooling layer to pool over all the instances in the bag, followed by a second layer normalization layer.
 Finally, a fully connected layer is used to project the hidden representation of the bag into the label space.
 All models are trained using the AdamW optimizer for 150 epochs, with a cosine annealing learning rate decay applied to all models.
 Note that we exclude Window Hopfield in this and the subsequent MIL experiment since Window Hopfield requires both the query and memory pattern numbers to be large to perform the sliding window operation.
 However, in our model structure, the number of query patterns in the pooling layer is set to $2$.
 The details of the hyperparameters can be found in \cref{table:hyper-mnist}.